 On the exterior, the camera offers a handful of manual controls including a multi-function lens ring that can control focus or zoom.
 Dual SD card slots allow for plenty of storage and uninterrupted recording.

-The price is a bit steep for many buyers, but right in line for the class.
-Canon’s competingis a slightly more affordable alternative.
+The price of theis a bit steep for many buyers, but right in line for the class.
+Canon’s competing is a slightly more affordable alternative.
 It also offers a 1-inch sensor, but with an even longer 15X zoom and the same f/2.8-4.5 aperture.
 It lacks the super slow-motion mode and some other advanced features of the Sony, however.